Andrew Planta: Life in London

 After travelling to London, where his brother Martin had lived 1749–1750, with the permission of the Ansbach court, Planta became pastor of the German Reformed congregation at the Savoy Chapel in London in 1752, serving until 1772.
 His inaugural sermon on 22 October 1752, Die Ordnung GOttes in der Gemeine.
 Das ist der Lehrer Pflicht und des Volcks Schuldigkeit was printed in London.
 The family lived in Bloomsbury.
 In 1757, Planta became French tutor to Mary Eleanor Bowes.
-In 1758, he obtained the post of assistant librarian at the British Museum; more precisely, he was Assistant Keeper of Natural History from 1758–1765 and Assistant Keeper of Printed Books 1765–1773.
+From 1758, he worked as an assistant librarian at the British Museum.
+He was Assistant Keeper of Natural History 1758–1765 and Assistant Keeper of Printed Books 1765–1773.
 After 1761, he served as reader and taught Italian to Queen Charlotte.
-In 1765, during Leopold Mozart's journey to London with his family, Planta entertained the Mozart family at Montagu House and showed them around the museum, probably on the occasion of a gift of Wolfgang Amadeus Mozart's music to the museum.
+In 1765, during Leopold Mozart's journey to London with his family on their grand tour, Planta entertained the Mozart family at Montagu House and showed them around the museum, probably on the occasion of a gift of Wolfgang Amadeus Mozart's music to the museum.
 In his Natural History role at the museum, Planta was succeeded by Daniel Solander and in Printed Books by his son Joseph Planta.
 In 1768, Carl Gottfried Woide was appointed as assistant pastor; he later succeeded Planta as pastor of the German congregation.

 Planta was elected a Fellow of the Royal Society on 15 March 1770.
 The citation on his election certificate was "Andrew Joseph Planta of the British Museum MA, & Minister of the German Reformed Church at the Savoy, a Gentleman of good learning, and well versed in natural knowledge, being desirous of becoming a member of the Royal Society; we recommend him, of our Personal acquaintance, as likely to be a valuable & useful member".
 His proposers were Gregory Sharpe, Gowin Knight, Henry Baker, Jerome de Salis, Joseph Ayloffe, Matthew Duane, Charles Morton, Samuel Harper, Matthew Maty, Richard Penneck, Henry Putman, Joshua Kirby and John Bevis.
 Planta himself was one of the proposers when Johann Reinhold Forster was elected a Fellow of the Royal Society in February 1772.

-Planta died in 1773.
-His burial was on 3 March 1773 in St George's, Bloomsbury.
+Planta died on 25 February 1773.
+His burial was on 3 March 1773 at the St George's, Bloomsbury church.

 Personal life and children

 Planta married Margarete Scartazzini de Bolgiani from Bondo in 1738.
 They had six daughters and one son.
+Several of the daughters worked as governesses and educators for noble families; Wendy Moore later wrote "the Planta family had a seemingly endless supply of talented daughters."
 The family spoke Romansh at home also during their time in London.